-Who should sign an NDA?
+Who should sign NDA agreements?

 All startups should have a standard NDA that they can use to protect proprietary information about their company.
 Deciding when and where to use it depends on your company and the information you are trying to protect.
 Anyone who interacts with or could be knowledgable of proprietary info should sign an NDA.